Environmental Assistance Unit

 Request for Geohydrologic Evaluation of Liquid-Waste Treatment Facility/Site Form – MO 780-1688

-Residential Housing Developments – Staff evaluate the geologic and hydrologic limitations to established the density or lot size of individual onsite wastewater systems (septic tanks).
+Residential Housing Developments – Staff evaluate the geologic and hydrologic limitations to establish the density or lot size of individual onsite wastewater systems (septic tanks).

 Request for Geohydrologic Evaluation of Residential Housing Development (Subdivision) Form – MO 780-1690